Using this Procedure Site

-This procedure site has been structured around the teams/services in the Local Authority.
+This procedure site has been structured around the services in and functions carried out by the Local Authority.

-If the team or service you are looking for is not available from the homepage you should:
+If the service or function you are looking for is not available from the homepage you should:

-- Use the 'Enter Procedures by Service or Team' button; or
+- Use the 'Enter Procedures by Service or Function' button; or

 - Use the 'Contents' button on the navigation bar; or

 - Use the 'Search' facility on the navigation bar.

 This procedure site will be updated on a regular basis and a summary of any changes made will be available via the 'Amendments' button on the navigation bar.
 Here you will also find the detail of the next planned site update.

 If you would like to suggest a change to a procedure or to the site you should discuss this with your line manager in the first instance.